-Minerva Learning Trust's Behaviour and Exclusions Policy contains the Trust Anti-Bullying Policy and can be found on the Trust website https://minervalearningtrust.co.uk/about-us/statutory-information.
-All schools within the Trust must also have an Anti-Bullying Policy, either within the Behaviour Policy or as a separate Policy.
+Minerva Learning Trust's Behaviour and Exclusions Policy contains the Trust Anti-Bullying Policy and can be found on the Trust website Statutory Information - Minerva Learning Trust.
+This All schools within the Trust must also have an Anti-Bullying Policy, either within the Behaviour Policy or as a separate policy.